From Las Vegas to Hoover Dam: 5 Best Ways to Get There

 Hoover Dam

-You can also rent a car in Las Vegas for the drive to Hoover Dam.
+Renting a Car: If you are visiting Las Vegas without a vehicle, you can rent a car in Las Vegas for the drive to Hoover Dam.
 Consider renting the car from a non-airport location, as it can be a lot cheaper than picking up a rental car at the airport.
 Many large Vegas resorts have car rental counters on-site.

-2. From Las Vegas to Hoover Dam by Tour
+Taking a Tour from Las Vegas to Hoover Dam

 Huge turbines that create energy inside Hoover Dam